emleddin/pdbxyz-xyzpdb/README.md

 If `xyzpdb` cannot find a residue name, the residue name will be assigned as `FIX`.
 A warning that this occurred will be printed to the terminal.

+If you're using `xyzpdb` for a visualization program, check that each segment has the requisite `TER` cards.

 ## Future plans:
 - Adapt pdbxyz-for-amber.py to run with AMOEBA paramter sets as well.
 - Add argparse / something for command-line input.
 - Investigate limits to residue numbering/ways to get around that.
+- Fix TER cards after protein in xyzpdb.
 - Maybe actually formulate this into a Python package with tests?